l0aurore/OBS_CSV_Handler/README.md

     Configure CSV Mapping: Adjust CSV input naming protocols, Rerun this when adding additional values from CSV
     Refresh: Update changes of existing fields of CSV inside of OBS CVS Updater (not OBS yet) Save Changes: Creates/updates sources inside of OBS Connect to OBS: If OBS CSV disconnects from OBS websocket, click connect to OBS to attempt a reconnection.
 The program will attempt 3 times.

+    Double clicking values will allow you to edit.

+    Known/untested bugs:
+    1) Script overwrites CSV.
+Not an issue when used with sheets_program_5 but if you are using excel to locally update a CSV, be aware.
+    2) What happens above x number of inputs.
+    3) Sometimes the program will not update sources in OBS and it requires all sources to be deleted to be updated.
+I cannot replicate, and websocket connection is confirmed.
+    4) Browser sources default as transparent
+    5) Program starts with error messaging saying it cannot read the CSV.
+Once user browses to CSV, it is read correctly.

+    Planned implentations:
+    1) GUI displays short hex and not decimal hex
+    2) GUI displays short pathways
+    3) Move "Save Changes" to below "Refresh" and add short cuts for refresh and save.
+    4) Add Scene and Keybind creation
+    5) Implement embedded API collection
+    6) Global modifiers (transparency, rotation, etc) to source to affect across all scenes